The SDSN at the 2025 UN High-Level Political Forum

 Organizers: UCD, IAU, and UNAI Hub SDG8

-Join the SDG 8 Initiative for a side event exploring how academia can support policies and partnerships that promote decent work for all and sustainable economic growth.
-Reflecting on lessons from the past decade and looking beyond 2030, the discussion will highlight the University of Gothenburg’s recent open-access publication, Achieving UN Sustainable Development Goal 8: Economic Growth and Decent Work For All, which connects academic research to actionable policy recommendations.
+This side event explored how academia can support policies and partnerships that promote decent work for all and sustainable economic growth.
+Reflecting on lessons from the past decade and looking beyond 2030, the discussion highlighted the University of Gothenburg’s recent open-access publication, Achieving UN Sustainable Development Goal 8: Economic Growth and Decent Work For All, which connects academic research to actionable policy recommendations.